freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Warning
     Stoploss is still calculated from the initial opening price, not averaged price.

+!!!
+Warning "Backtesting"
+    During backtesting this callback is called for each timeframe or `timeframe-detail`, so performance will be affected.

 ``` python
 from freqtrade.persistence import Trade